Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/libffi/README.md

       * Switch to GitHub as the download site

       * Install libraries in lib instead of in lib64 as most other packages install in lib.

+### Version 3.4.4 from CPE 22.12 on

+  * The EasyConfig is a trivial port of the 3.4.2 one.

+  * But added the `--disable-exec-static-tramp` that is also used in the EasyBuilders EasyConfig.